Kuala Lumpur with kids: Making KL more than a just a stopover.

 It was a great place to base ourselves for a few days and it felt like a safe spot to explore Kuala Lumpur with the kids.

+Staying at Orange Pekoe guesthouse, a good choice to explore Kuala Lumpur with kids from.
 Where to stay in Kuala Lumpur with kids.

 Our family room on the third floor of Orange Pekoe Guesthouse.